Matrix Algebras with a Certain Compression Property II: Introduction

-Our main result, Theorem~\ref{main result}, states that for every integer $n\geq 4$, the algebras from Example~\ref{exmp:families of compressible algebras}, together with the unitization of $\mc{LR}$-algebras described above, form an exhaustive list of unital projection compressible subalgebras of $\mm_n$ up to transpose similarity.
+\end{exmp} Our main result, Theorem~\ref{main result}, states that for every integer $n\geq 4$, the algebras from Example~\ref{exmp:families of compressible algebras}, together with the unitization of $\mc{LR}$-algebras described above, form an exhaustive list of unital projection compressible subalgebras of $\mm_n$ up to transposition and similarity.
 Since each algebra in this collection is known to be idempotent compressible, it will follow that a unital matrix algebra is projection compressible if and only if it is idempotent compressible.

 As in \cite{CMR1}, a case-by-case analysis will be used to obtain the classification of unital projection compressible algebras described above.
 The requisite results from \cite{LMMRWedderburn} concerning the structure theory for matrix algebras will be reintroduced in \S2.
-There we will also present a necessary condition for projection compressibility (Theorem~\ref{At most one non-scalar corner theorem}) that imposes significant restrictions on the structure of a projection compressible algebra.
+In \S3, we present a necessary condition for projection compressibility (Theorem~\ref{At most one non-scalar corner theorem}) that imposes significant restrictions on the structure of a projection compressible algebra.
 As we shall see, the algebras that satisfy this condition can be grouped into three distinct types determined by their block upper triangular forms.
-The unital projection compressible algebras of each type will be classified up to transpose similarity in sections \S3-5, and ultimately up to transpose equivalence in \S6.\\
+The unital projection compressible algebras of each type will be classified up to transposition and similarity in sections \S4-6, and ultimately up to transposition and unitary equivalence in \S7.\\